EDF empowers social housing residents to trade solar energy

 About UCL’s Energy Institute

 UCL's Energy Institute (UCL) delivers world-leading learning, research and policy support on the challenges of climate change and energy security.
-The group has links with most of the main energy companies and works closely with organisations including Ofgem, BEIS, and the CCC.
+The group has links with most of the main energy companies and works closely with organisations including Ofgem, DESNZ, and the CCC.
 Recently UCL participated in a major field trial on smart metering and non-punitive ToU tariffs in social housing in Tower Hamlets, London.
 Lessons will be drawn from this trial for application in CommUNITY.